anomiex/renovate-test-3/README.md

-This is a minimal reproduction repo for https://github.com/renovatebot/renovate/issues/8323
+This is a minimal reproduction repo for TBD